Greggpopovichy/screen_printer_project/README.md

 -Express.js \
 -MySQL \
 -bcrypt for password encryption \
--Polished design using the Materialize CSS framework \
 -handlebars.js for templating

 To run this app locally, please follow the below steps: